 The essence of the commercial offer is to describe how both parties can profit.
 In short, it looks like this: “You give us your money.
 We provide you services that will help you earn more money, so here are our numbers and projections.”

-It’s amazing, but many companies and freelancers are often talks only about the first part.
-They either completely forget about the second part or only give abstract information on abstract benefits, and provide barely any figures.
+It’s weird, but many companies and freelancers are often talking only about the first part.
+They either completely forget about the second part or only give general information on abstract benefits, and provide barely any figures.
 And if you take a standard automatically generated commercial offer, it will look something like this: “Give us your money, and we’ll do something for you.
-Your website is gonna be in top-5 search results, because it’s cool”.
+Your website is gonna be in top-5 search results because it’s cool”.

 Maybe I’m exaggerating a bit.
-No need to be a genius to understand that the presence of a site in the coveted TOP-3 via necessary requests leads to sales increase and the blistering development of your company.
 Your future business partner will not be able to determine how much you are going to earn with a 100% accuracy.

-However, your business partner can show you the positions of leading competitors in keyword research and show how seriously you are lagging behind within your field.
+However, your business partner can show you the positions of leading competitors in keyword research and explain how seriously you are lagging within your field.

-The information provided like this will ensure you understand the importance of SEO promotion and commercial benefits of working with such a mindful and far-sighted contractor.
-The general idea: “We want your money to solve your business tasks, not just perform some abstract SEO services”.
+The information provided like this will ensure you understand the importance of SEO promotion and the economic benefits of working with such a mindful and far-sighted contractor.
+The general idea: “We want your money to solve your business tasks, not just perform some abstract SEO services.”

 PRO TIP: not all businesses have potential for SEO promotion.
 For some kind of a nail bar, getting into business catalogue of Google is enough and hyper-local targeting will do its thing very well.
 Also consider that it is not a financially viable option for all business.
 Also, at GRIN tech we usually do not take on projects where more straightforward (like PPC) digital marketing channels are lagging behind.

-I recommend to go through this two articles to solidify your understanding of whats going on:
+I recommend to go through these two articles to solidify your understanding of what’s going on: